Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 9

 busy then & said that by the time

-I got back to camp the water would be
+I got back to Camp the water would be

-All the time.
+All this time.
 He was friendly enough

 but didn't say "good morning" when